1boch1/chess/README.md

 - You can see whose turn it is under the board

-- By `CLICKING` on one of your pieces you can see what moves it can make
+- By `CLICKING` on one of your pieces, you can see what moves it can make

 - After clicking a pawn you can move it by `CLICKING` on one of the **green** squares